-Lisa M. O'Neill, MPH, Arizona Center on Aging, University of Arizona Rae K. Vermeal, MA, District Program Manager, Arizona Department of Economic Security, Adult Protective Services
+Lisa M. O'Neill, DBH, MPH, University of Arizona Center on Aging Rae K. Vermeal, MA, Pima Council on Aging

 A previous edition of Elder Care detailed the different types of elder abuse and identified risk factors for and warning signs of abuse.
 This edition will focus on reporting of elder abuse by clinicians.